Mount Gambier: Governance

-Council Chamber in the Civic Centre at 10 Watson Terrace, Mount Gambier is the seat of local government for the City of Mount Gambier.
-The council was created in 1932 when the District Council of Mount Gambier West and District Council of Mount Gambier East merged to become the District Council of Mount Gambier which was later proclaimed a city on 9 December 1954.
+Mount Gambier is the seat of local government for the City of Mount Gambier.
+The Council Chamber is in the Civic Centre at 10 Watson Terrace.
+In September 1875 a public meeting was held by ratepayers to discuss the creation of a municipality.
+The first town council was created on 25 May 1876 with local newspaper editor John Watson elected mayor.
+In 1932 the Town Council area was enlarged and the two surrounding district councils merged.

+A declaration by Governor Sir Robert George on 9 December 1954 announced Mount Gambier was now a city.
+City status is achieved by reaching a population of 10,000 people.
+An Act of Parliament in 1953 changed the qualification from 20,000 residents to 10,000 residents.
+The Town Council of Mount Gambier was assigned the new name The Corporation of the City of Mount Gambier and official celebrations were held on 17 January 1955.

 The city consists of a mayor and ten councillors, elected equally from the East and West wards once every four years by postal voting.
 The Mayor of Mount Gambier council is Lynette Martin.
 The local government area is situated entirely within the District Council of Grant and due to the city's growth there have been ongoing talks of amalgamation, the most recent boundary changes taking place in 2010.

 Law and order for the Limestone Coast region is maintained via the Mount Gambier Police Complex at 42 Bay Road Mount Gambier, the Mount Gambier Magistrates Court at 41 Bay Road Mount Gambier and the Mount Gambier Prison at Moorak south of the city.

 In state politics, Mount Gambier is located in the South Australian House of Assembly electoral district of Mount Gambier, which has been held since 2014 by former Liberal Party member Troy Bell, who was re-elected as an independent in the 2018 state election.

+Mount Gambier also has two local representatives in the State Parliament’s Legislative Council being Liberal Ben Hood and Labor’s Clare Scriven.

 In federal politics, Mount Gambier is located in the Australian House of Representatives division of Barker, which has been represented by Tony Pasin since 2013.
 It is a safe Liberal Party of Australia seat.